Stroke Recovery: How to Walk Again with Confidence

 David’s Innovation: David combined traditional therapy with cutting-edge technology, using a robotic exoskeleton to retrain his gait.
 His progress amazed his doctors, and he now walks with minimal assistance.

-These stories remind us that recovery is possible, even in the face of daunting challenges.
+These stories show that progress is possible, even when the odds feel overwhelming.

 Can this type of physical activity help improve cognitive function after a stroke?